contiv/netplugin/docs/swarm_plus_netplugin.md

 public		Yes	vlan	192.168.1.0/24		192.168.1.254
 ```

-you can run containers and attach them to one of these networks as below.
+You can run containers and attach them to one of these networks as below.
 ```
 $ docker run -itd --publish-service foo.private ubuntu bash f291e269b45a5877f6fc952317feb329e12a99bda3a44a740b4c3307ef87954c
 ```

-you can verify its running and has the correct service name
+You can verify its running and has the correct service name

 ```
 $ docker ps